FriendsOfCake/CakePdf/README.md

 file and you can access the same document at http://localhost/invoices/1.pdf

-### 2: Create pdf for email attachment, file storage etc.
+### 2: Create PDF for email attachment, file storage etc.

-You can use CakePdf lib to create raw pdf data with a view template.
+You can use CakePdf lib to create raw PDF data with a view template.
 The view file path would look like `app/View/Pdf/newsletter.ctp`.
 Layout file path would be like `app/View/Layouts/pdf/default.ctp` Note that layouts for both usage types are within same directory, but the view templates use different file paths